 with I-77 and through Charleston.

 - Kentucky -- construction on I-64 near Mt.
 Sterling.
-No
+Minimal

-- Indiana -- some construction, no bad rough spots, minimal
+- Indiana -- some construction, minimal traffic on Sunday.

 - Illinois -- traffic noticeably heavier than other states to